jtymoszczuk/neutrino-guide/README.md

 # Optional: Install LNDg

 ## Install Docker (LNDg prerequisite)
-Install Docker install (for LNDG) Set up and install Docker Engine from Docker’s apt repository. https://docs.docker.com/engine/install/ubuntu/
+Install Docker (for LNDG).
+Set up and install Docker Engine from [Docker’s apt repository](https://docs.docker.com/engine/install/ubuntu/).

 ### Set up the repository
 1. Update the apt package index and install packages to allow apt to use a repository over HTTPS: